-Please upload to FAAST the following documents applicable to the proposed Project following the City's CEQA process: (1) one copy of the draft and final IS/MND, (2) the resolution adopting the IS/MND and making CEQA findings, (3) all comments received during the review period and the City's response to those comments, (4) the adopted Mitigation Monitoring and Reporting Program and (5) the Notice of Determination filed with the Butte County Clerk and the Governor's Office of Planning and Research, State Clearinghouse.
+Please provide us with the following documents applicable to the proposed Project following the County's CEQA process: (1) one copy of the draft and final IS/MND, (2) the resolution adopting/certifying the IS/MND and making CEQA findings, (3) all comments received during the review period and the County's response to those comments, (4) the adopted Mitigation Monitoring and Reporting Program and (5) the Notice of Determination filed with the Butte County Clerk and the Governor's Office of Planning and Research, State Clearinghouse.
 In addition, we would appreciate notices of any hearings or meetings held regarding environmental review of any projects to be funded by the State Water Board.

-Thank you for the opportunity to review the City's draft IS/MND.
-If you have any questions or concerns, please feel free to contact me at (916) 319-8574, or by email at Caitlyn.Oswalt@waterboards.ca.gov or contact Brian Cary at (916) 449-5624, or by email at Brian.Cary@waterboards.ca.gov.
+Thank you for the opportunity to review the County's draft IS/MND.
+If you have any questions or concerns, please feel free to contact me at (916) 322-0355, or by email at Matthew.Metelitz@waterboards.ca.gov, or contact Brian Cary at (916) 449-5624, or by email at Brian.Cary@waterboards.ca.gov.